metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 # Call for Contributions

 This project needs contributions from Programmers and Mathematicians.
 Review and citations from Mathematicians are urgently requested, because in addition to being a Tool-set for implementing vote counting this documentation will for many also be the manual.
 From coders there is a lot of help that could be given: any well known method could use a write up if it is easy to implement with the toolkit (see Benham) or a code submission if it is not.
 Currently Tiedeman, SSD, and Kemmeny-Young are unimplemented.

-# Advice, Recommendations, Opinion

-This section is highly opinionated by the Author of Vote::Count.

-If you're looking at all of this wondering "which method I should recommend to my organization to implement Ranked Choice Voting internally?" this is the advice offered by the author of Vote::Count.

-*Instant Runoff Voting* is simple, easy to count by hand, Later Harm protected, and is the most widely used method.
-It has serious consistency issues, especially how poorly it handles common cloning situations.

-*Benham Condorcet IRV*, meets the two original Condorcet Criteria, and is countable by hand, but it fails Later Harm.

-Benham and IRV are good choices for Hand Count Methods.

-*Smith Set IRV* meets all three key criteria for Condorcet Methods and has less Later Harm effect than any other (non-redacting) Condorcet Method.
-It is simple to understand, but not practical for hand counting.

-If you like *Borda* or prefer a *Range Ballot*, my pick is for *STAR*.

-STAR is handcountable but requires a Range Ballot.
-Range methods like STAR have less Later Harm effect than Borda Methods.

-*Redacting Condorcet Methods* are the **best** for a conventional Ranked Choice Ballot.
-If a Condorcet Winner does not create a Later Harm violation they will always be chosen.
-They can create a gauge of the later harm effect that then allows for the establishment of a Later Harm tolerance.
-The steps for *Condorcet Vs IRV* are easy to understand but the number of steps qualifies it as somewhat complex.

-## Floor Rules and Tie Breakers

-In real world elections it is typical to have a number of choices that recieve very little support.
-A Floor Rule allows quick elimination of these choices, but don't help when voters rank all choices.
-STAR is an exception and does not benefit from a Floor Rule.
-5% Approval is a good weak Floor, and TCA is a good aggressive one.

-Ties are inescapable.
-Modified Grand Junction has the maximum resolvability, but has a Later Harm effect.
-For a Later Harm safe Tie Breaker Eliminate All is effective (except at the final step).